Mars One: Round 5: Mars Settler Suitability Interview

 The Mars Settler Suitability Interview would have measured suitability for long-duration space missions and Mars settlement, and would last approximately 4 hours.
 24 candidates would be selected after the interview and would be offered full-time employment with Mars One.

 Astronaut training

-From the previous selection series, six groups of four were to become full-time employees of the Mars One, after which they were to train for the mission.
-An MIT team noted that since the company is not developing the technology needed, it is unclear what the astronauts would be training for.
-Mars One has stated that the teams selected were going to undergo a battery of training, ranging from psycho-social skills to engineering and scientific observation.
+From the previous selection series, six groups of four were to become full-time employees of Mars One and train for the mission.
+A Massachusetts Institute of Technology team noted that since the company is not developing the technology needed, it is unclear what the astronauts would be training for.
+Mars One stated that the teams selected were going to undergo a battery of training, ranging from psycho-social skills to engineering and scientific observation.

 Revenues and investment

 Mars One funding came from astronaut application fees, donations, undisclosed private investment, intellectual property (IP) rights, and mostly, the potential sale of future broadcasting rights.
 Over three-quarters of the funds reportedly went to concept design studies.
 Mars One states that "income from donations and merchandise have not been used to pay salaries".
 To date, no financial records have been released for public viewing.
 Mars One initially estimated a one-way trip, excluding the cost of maintaining four astronauts on Mars until they die, at US$6 billion.
 Lansdorp has declined questions regarding the cost estimate.